flanagancd68/talmidimway/content/sites/Galilee-North/2023-01-14-tabgha/index.en.md

 * Who took the initiative to restore, Peter or Jesus?
 * In what ways are you in need of a trip to Tabgha for restoration?

-> For us, Tabgha reminds us that, whenever we fail, God is not done with us.
+> For us, Tabgha reminds us that, whenever we fail, GOD IS NOT DONE WITH US.
 > He doesn't just call us once and then expect us to figure things out on our own when we stumble.
 > He is there with us to restore us.